dotnet/android/Documentation/guides/building-apps/build-items.md

 </ItemGroup>
 ```

-In this example, `movie.mp4` and `some.png` will end up in the `base` aab file, but ALL the other assets
+In this example, `movie.mp4` and `some.png` will end up in the `base` aab file, while all the other assets
 will end up in the `assets1` asset pack.

 The additional metadata is only supported on .NET Android 9 and above.